JP-Ellis/PKGBUILD/README.md

 This repository lists the PKGBUILDs which I have created, or have contributed to.
 A lot of them are related to physics, and in particular, particle physics.

-Each package is a separate branch of this repository.
+Each package is a separate branch of this repository and can be accessed from the links below.

 Packages